hldohaga/upfnabp/bpupfandnaweightall.md

 There is a table with summary values for theses variables across the dataset.

-Statistical analysis of the key variables shows that there is a reduction in all the variables between the two time periods.
+Statistical analysis of the key variables shows the change in all the variables between the two time periods.

-Confounding variables are analysed and show that there has been a significant change in the sex balance of the populations.
+Confounding variables are analysed and show if there has been a significant change in the balance of the populations.
-Removing those with antihypertensive medications has removed more men in the earlier cohort compared to women.
+#Removing those with antihypertensive medications has removed more men in the earlier cohort compared to women.

 Regression shows a degree of association between the BP and UPF intake by weight and by energy.
 It also shows the same for sodium intake.